Early Stopping Chain-of-thoughts in Large Language Models: Conclusions

 \section{Conclusions}

 In this study, we introduce ES-CoT, an inference-time method that shortens chain-of-thought reasoning while preserving answer quality.
 ES-CoT tracks runs of identical step answers and halts generation when the most recent run exhibits a statistically significant leap beyond prior runs and exceeds a minimum threshold.
 We provide empirical evidence that two patterns consistently emerge in reasoning models: (i) run length grows as reasoning proceeds, and (ii) the probability that a step answer matches the final answer increases along the trajectory.
 Building on these observations, we present a theoretical analysis that explains why a large jump in run length is a reliable signal for termination.
-Experiments on five reasoning benchmarks and three models confirmed that ES-CoT reduces token usage by about 41\% on average while maintaining comparable accuracy.
-We also demonstrate that ES-CoT integrates well with self-consistency and remains robust across a wide range of hyperparameters.
+Experiments on five reasoning benchmarks and three models confirmed that ES-CoT reduces token usage by about 16.08\% on average while maintaining similar accuracy.